serhetgokdemir/thesis/README.md

 # Bachelor's Thesis Project in Mathematical Engineering

-This repository contains the implementations and required documentation for a numerical root-finding methods project, developed as part of a Bachelor's thesis in the Department of Mathematical Engineering at Yildiz Technical University.
-The primary goal is to produce clean, testable, and mathematically sound code that adheres to academic standards.
+This repository contains the implementations and required documentation for a numerical root-finding methods project.
+It's developed as part of a Bachelor's thesis in the Department of Mathematical Engineering at Yildiz Technical University.

 Developed by Serhet Gökdemir under the supervision of Hale Gonce Köçken.